Key takeaways

 Non-exclusive licenses are ideal when the goal is to maximize the reach and profitability of an IP.
 However, as a licensee, you'll need to evaluate whether shared access aligns with your business objectives.

+For instance, competing licensees might dilute your market share or limit your pricing power.
+This can be better explained by the legal battle revolving around Google's use of Java in its Android operating system.
 Oracle claimed that Google's use of its Java APIs without a proper licensing agreement diluted Oracle's market share in the software industry and affected its pricing power for Java licenses.
-But the court ruled in favor of Google, nonetheless because JAVA is free and open-source.
+But the court ruled in favor of Google, because Java is free and open-source.

 So, when defining the license's scope, be clear and include usage rights, geographic limits, and duration, while ensuring alignment with your goals.

 For licensors, granting non-exclusive licenses can generate multiple revenue streams.
 However, they must ensure proper contract management to avoid overlapping agreements or misuse of the IP.
+Research from World Commerce & Contracting shows that organizations experience an average of 8.6% value erosion due to poor contract management — and that figure climbs above 20% for underperformers.
+When you're managing multiple non-exclusive licensees simultaneously, that erosion compounds fast.

 Simplifying non-exclusive licensing with document automation